mlswg/mls-protocol/draft-ietf-mls-protocol.md

 verify that it matches the `parent_hash` value in the supplied `leaf_node`.
 After being merged into the tree, the nodes in the UpdatePath form a parent-hash chain from the committer's leaf to the root.

-For a detailed example of how this process works, see {{th-ph-interaction}}.

 ## Update Paths